-If you have a financial hardship as defined by the IRS, you may request a "hardship withdrawal."
+If you have a financial hardship as defined by the Plan, you may request a "hardship withdrawal."
 If your withdrawal request is approved, the amount withdrawn is taken from your accounts in the following order:

-- After-Tax Contribution Account;
+- > After-Tax Contribution Account;

-- > Rollover Account:
+- > Rollover Account;

 - Profit Sharing Account;

-- Before-Tax Contribution Account (excluding earnings credited after December 31, 1988);
+- Before-Tax Contribution Account (excluding earnings credited after December 31, 1988); and

-- > Company Contribution Account; and
+- > Company Contribution Account.

-- One-Time Shearson Transition Contribution Account.

-The maximum available is 100% of the accounts listed above.
+The maximum available is 100% of the accounts described above.
 The minimum withdrawal amount is \$500 or the entire balance in these sources, if less.

-Note: Company Fixed Contribution Accounts, Company Transition Contribution Accounts and Company Matching Contribution Accounts (i.e., Company Matching Contributions made for 2008 and later years) are not available for hardship withdrawals.
+Note: Company Fixed Contribution Accounts, Company Transition Contribution Accounts, and Company Matching Contribution Accounts (i.e., Company Matching Contributions made for 2008 and later years) are not available for hardship withdrawals.

-The IRS defines financial hardship as an "immediate and heavy financial need" that you cannot meet through other means.
+The Plan defines financial hardship as an "immediate and heavy financial need" that you cannot meet through other means.
 The hardship withdrawal cannot be for more than the amount of the immediate and heavy financial need, although it can include additional amounts you may need to pay applicable taxes and penalties.
-You are required to have received all other withdrawals and distributions available under the Plan before you are eligible for a hardship withdrawal.
-According to IRS rules, a financial hardship includes:
+You are required to have received all other withdrawals, distributions and loans available under the Plan before you are eligible for a hardship withdrawal.
+According to Plan rules, a financial hardship includes:

-- > Purchase of your primary residence (excluding mortgage payments); - > Funds to prevent your eviction from or foreclosure on the mortgage of your primary residence; - > Post-secondary tuition expenses and related educational fees, including room and board, for you, your spouse, or your dependents for the next 12 months only; - Unreimbursed medical expenses for you, your spouse, or your dependents;
+- > Purchase of your primary residence (excluding mortgage payments); - > Funds to prevent your eviction from or foreclosure on the mortgage of your primary residence; - Post-secondary tuition expenses and related educational fees, including room and board, for you, your spouse, or your dependents for the next 12 months only; - > Unreimbursed medical expenses for you, your spouse, or your dependents;